n17r4m/mpyx/README.md

 The aim of this library is to break free of this limitation and make it super easy to distribute nearly any workload across the full capabilities of your system.
-In practice, one, or even two full order of magnitude speed increase can often be achieved with minimal code modification.
+In practice, one, or even two full orders of magnitude speed increase can often be achieved with minimal code modification.